 - Assignment 5 is due - Quiz 3 will be held at the beginning of the class. - Readings: The articles on the Gallican, Mozarabic, Milanese and Celtic rites by McKinnon, Gonzálvez, Gyug and O'Neill and any of the other articles on rites or uses noted in the bibliography which catch your eye.

 The Divine Office.
-Historical development, structure, sources process during Lent which culminated on Holy Saturday.
-Baptism in the 14th century.
+Historical development, structure, sources

 • Assignment 6 distributed: Monastic vs "cathedral" office, antiphonaries, collectars.
 Readings: Reynolds, Divine Office.